-6-III.GH.
-PERMISSIVE DEDUCTIONS [24 CFR 5.611(b)(1)(i)]
+6-II.G.
+PERMISSIVE DEDUCTIONS [24 CFR 5.611(b)(1)]

-The PHA may adopt additional permissive deductions from annual income if they establish a policy in the ACOP.
 Permissive deductions are additional, optional deductions that may be applied to annual income.
 As with mandatory deductions, permissive deductions must be based on need or family circumstance and deductions must be designed to encourage self-sufficiency or other economic purpose.
 If the PHA offers permissive deductions, they must be granted to all families that qualify for them and should complement existing income exclusions and deductions [PH Occ GB, p.
 128].
-Permissive deductions may be used to incentivize or encourage self-sufficiency sufficiency and economic mobility.